techidaily/site-ai-voice-clone/source/_posts/2024-approved-what-is-an-ai-tool-wondershare-virbo-glossary.md

  You also need to add a touch of entertainment to your videos.
 It is essential because no one likes to watch boring and dry videos.
 There are versatile funny effects and sounds that you can add to your videos to make them more engaging.
 Along with this part, it also helps boost your video retention.

  For making optimized quality videos, you can get assistance from the AI-powered tool.
-One of the tools that holds the most recommendations for creating best-in-class videos is[Virbo](https://virbo.wondershare.com/) .
+One of the tools that holds the most recommendations for creating best-in-class videos is [Virbo](https://virbo.wondershare.com/) .
 By using Virbo, You can generate videos without making manual adjustments.
 Virbo also helps you manage the videos' visual metrics in a customized manner.

 ![viral-video-marketing-technique-1.jpg](https://images.wondershare.com/virbo/images2023/virboai3/viral-video-marketing-technique-1.jpg)